Skip to content

 6. Agent List: Table showing all discovered agents with key attributes

-7. Filter and Sort Controls: Ability to filter by environment, owner, creation date, zone
+7. Filter and Sort Controls: Filter by environment, environment group, owner, creation date

 Step 3: Review Current Agent Inventory